 - No kicking, punching, rough play or tackling, throwing sand or water, pushing or hitting is tolerated. - Give 'timeout' in the shade if the child ignores first warning.
-Report to the class teacher that day in person or by e-mail. - Balls which are kicked out of the campus are retrieved later by security.
-Balls on roads are reported to staff who give permission for them to be retrieved.
-Y3-6 only. - Reward positive behaviour regularly with House Points (normally 1, max 2).
+Report to the class teacher that day in person or by e-mail. - Balls on roads are reported to staff who give permission for them to be retrieved.
+Y3-6 only. - Reward positive behaviour regularly with House Points (normally 1, max 2) and language vouchers.